MartijnMuijsers/SuCraft/.github/ISSUE_TEMPLATE/community-suggestion.md

 ---
-name: Feature request
+name: Community suggestion
-about: Suggest a new useful feature
+about: Suggest an idea for the Discord server, advertisement or other community features
 title: ''
-labels: Feature request
+labels: Community suggestion
 assignees: ''

 ---